Here-and-Tomorrow-LLC/hat-blog/docs/index.md

-# Scott Wilcox, AI & Technology Executive
+# Scott Wilcox, Advisor / Consultant / CTO

 If you're facing any of these challenges, I can help: